 However, since Ghost is open source, anyone has the option to host it for free.
 Alternatively, setting up Ghost on platforms like Linode or Digital Ocean would require a minimum monthly cost of $5, based on their lowest plan.
 This pricing is reasonable considering that Ghost recommends a minimum of 1GB memory for optimal performance.

 AWS is running a free trial of their t4g.small instance until December 31, 2023.

-However, is this free trial of t4g.small instances over & above the AWS free tier for EC2, which provides 750 hours of compute?
+However, if this free trial of t4g.small instances is over & above the AWS free tier for EC2, which provides 750 hours of compute?
 I'm yet to figure that out.

 What happens after free tier ends?